 In Budapest it’s a notable achievement for an old, venerable institution to have existed for a hundred years, especially having remained a hotel for all this time.
 The secret of survival for the Britannia, Béke and Radisson Blue was to carefully preserve traditions while constantly innovating and adapting.

 The building located at Teréz körút 43, formerly known as the Britannia Hotel, first opened for business on 10 May 1913.
 Its first owner, the wealthy coffee merchant Henrik Fábri, based his new establishment on the English model.
 The hotel was fitted with the latest amenities: the rooms had running hot and cold water, steam and water-based central heating, and a central vacuum cleaning system were installed.
 Above the doors to the rooms special lights were fitted for calling room service.More...

-„We offer the old Hungarian classics – Dobos Torte and Béke (Peace) Slice – as well as reinventions of the traditional sweets, such as a layered version of Somlói Galuska, or the completely new desserts conjured up by us, which cannot be tasted anywhere else, like the Szófia Míra.”
+„We offer the old Hungarian classics – Dobos Torte and Eszterházy Cake – as well as reinventions of the traditional sweets, such as a layered version of Somlói Galuska, or the completely new desserts conjured up by us, which cannot be tasted anywhere else, like the Szófia Míra.”

-The creator of these desserts, György Bechmann, believes that his work can only be performed with total dedication, with heart and soul, because this is the only way of working the magic that goes into making a truly special dessert.
-He is a dedicated and uncompromising craftsman who remains abreast of the latest trends while remaining faithful to the traditions of his craft.
-He gathers inspiration from the widest of sources, which is why our confectionery products are among the best in Budapest.
+László Barna believes that his work can only be performed with total dedication, with heart and soul, because this is the only way of working the magic that goes into making a truly special dessert.
+He is a dedicated and energetic craftsman willing to learn every day.
+As a student and as pastry chef, he remains faithful to the traditions of his craft and the creative strength of his team.

 1067 Budapest, Teréz körút 43.